Terms of Business

 8. Files and documents

 8.1 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.
-We will keep your file of your papers for up to 7 years, except those papers that you ask to be returned to you.
-We keep files on the understanding that we can destroy them 7 years after the date of the final bill.
+We will keep your file of your papers for up to 6 years and one month, except those papers that you ask to be returned to you.
+We keep files on the understanding that we can destroy them 6 years and one month after the date of the final bill.
 We will not destroy documents you ask us to deposit in safe custody.

 8.2 If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will not normally charge for such retrieval.
 However, we may charge you for time spent producing stored papers that are requested and/or reading, correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.